Skip to main content

 H-1B sponsorship for Application Programmer positions spans various industries and employer types.
 The top sponsors reflect where demand for this role is highest, with compensation varying based on employer size, industry sector, and geographic location.
 Larger employers often have established visa sponsorship programs and immigration support.

 IBM is the largest H-1B sponsor for Application Programmer positions with 106 filings at a median salary of $92,269.
-COLLABERA follows with 52 filings.
+GENESIS follows with 60 filings.

 Where are Application Programmer H-1B jobs located?